 Around the world, across the planet one issue seems to unite most--not all, but most--of its inhabitants; most of the world's problems would be solved if the so called Palestinians had their own country.
 But ah, Caroline Glick, the blunt talking, perceptive editor of the Jerusalem Post explains, the State of Palestine

 already exists.
 This state was officially founded in the summer of 2005, when Israel removed its military forces and civilian population from the Gaza Strip and so established the first wholly independent Palestinian state in history.
 Israel's destruction of four Israeli communities in Northern Samaria and curtailment of its military operations in the area set the conditions for statehood in that area as well.

-The multitude of protesters worldwide who demand an end to the so-called "occupation" and the establishment of Palestine should be made aware of the fact that Palestine already exists.
+The Palestinians, who receive more aid per capita than any people on earth, are needy not because they lack funds.
+They are poor because they prefer poverty, violence and war to prosperity, peace and moderation.
+So it is that 57 percent of Palestinians support terror attacks against Israel.The multitude of protesters worldwide who demand an end to the so-called "occupation" and the establishment of Palestine should be made aware of the fact that Palestine already exists.
 The hordes of political leaders mindlessly squawking about "visions" and "two-state solutions" should know: This is Palestine.
 Enter at your own risk.